Skip to Main Content

 Withholding your Rent

-If you think we have broken the tenancy agreement or failed to do anything we promised, you can make a complaint using our Complaints Procedure.
+If you think we have broken the tenancy agreement or failed to do anything we promised you can make a complaint using our complants procedure.
 If we have failed to carry out our maintenance obligations under the Scottish Secure Tenancy Agreement, you have the right to withhold your rent until we do comply with our obligations.

 However, you may only do so if: